I know – it’s a little dramatic, saying that something like a baby sleep schedule actually changed my life – but it did.

 You totally DON’T have to sleep train

-So if you’re thinking that you need to start thinking about getting your baby to go to sleep independently, that’s really not the case.
-You can just mom your own way and decide what’s best for you.
+So if you’re thinking that you need to start thinking about getting your baby to go to sleep independently, ask yourself if that’s really what you want.
+You can mom your own way and decide what’s best for you.

 I liked using a schedule while nursing to sleep.
 Yep – you can do both.